ecadlabs/taquito/README.md

 ## Contributions

 To contribute, please check the issue tracker to see if an existing issue exists for your planned contribution.
-If there's no Issue, please create one first, and then submit a pull request with your contribution.
+If there's no issue, please create one first, and then submit a pull request with your contribution.

-For a contribution to be merged, it must be well documented, come with unit tests, and integration tests where appropriate.
+For a contribution to be merged, it is required to have complete documentation, come with unit tests, and integration tests where appropriate.
 Submitting a "work in progress" pull request for review/feedback is always welcome!

 ## Disclaimer